 Section II.
-Master of Social Work (MSW) Curriculum Design
+Master of Social Work (MSW) Curriculum Design Core Competencies

-Core Competencies

 The Council on Social Work Education (CSWE) is the accrediting body for social work baccalaureate and master social work educational programs in the United States and establishes the Educational Policy and Accreditation Standards (EPAS).
 EPAS guides the mission, vision, goals, and informs the design and organization of the MSW program curriculum.
+The MTSU Department of Social Work is currently transitioning from the 2015 EPAS to the 2022 EPAS.
 Successful completion of core courses implies that the student has achieved competency in the following areas: